 The Callaway Epic Flash Driver is the famous driver that used Artificial Intelligence on the flash face.
-Can you imagine that they created about 15,000 prototypes were created until they come up with the final design?
+Can you imagine that they created about 15,000 prototypes before they created the final design?
 This is how patient the engineers behind this driver.
 They aim to create a driver that promotes a faster ball speed.

-This driver has everything that you need for as a beginner.
+This driver has everything that you need as a beginner.
 It may be a little expensive compared to other drivers, but with the superb features and specifications, it is worth the money.
-It has everything that a beginner and handicappers need.

 When it comes to the swing and impact, it has a good impact on the face for a better strike and more ball speed.
-This driver makes solid hits and has a faster ball speed for longer distances.
+Thanks to AI technology, this driver makes solid hits and has a faster ball speed for longer distances.

 Best on a Budget

 Mazel Titanium Golf driver is the best driver for beginners who are on a budget.
-Cheaper than the other driver this does not mean that can’t perform well.
-It is also packed with the features that the beginner and high handicappers need.
+Cheaper than the other driver, this does not mean that can’t perform well.
+It is also packed with the features that the beginner and high handicapper need.

 For a beginner golfer, a lighter driver can help you with a faster swing.
-This driver has a 460cc clubface technology and the face was expanded for an easy most hit anywhere in the club.
+This driver has a 460cc clubhead size.
+The face was expanded for an easy most hit anywhere in the club.
 It has a great feel on launch.
 You will also notice a change in sound impact when you were not able to hit it.
 This driver aims for distance and forgiveness.

 For a beginner with high handicapped faster swing speed is equal to longer distance.
 Yet beginners usually have a slower swing speed.
 To maximize speed and distance TaylorMade M6 driver was injected with resin.
-Each face is individually tested to make sure that every driver is within the legal limit.
+Each face was individually tested to make sure that every driver was within the legal limit.

 TaylorMade incorporates the twist face technology on its driver.
-It has a larger sweet spot.
+It has a larger sweet spot compared to other drivers.
 This will help the ball reduce side spin and off-center hits.
 A beginner often deals with mishits and consistency.
 However, this is so forgiving even if you don’t strike it perfectly.

 Another good feature of the M6 driver is the loft sleeve.
 This helps you have straighter shots.
-This driver has an aerodynamic carbon club designed with an inertia generator to help the trajectory of the ball as it speeds up for more distance.
+This driver has an aerodynamic carbon designed with an inertia generator to help the trajectory of the ball as it speeds up for more distance.

 The movable weight of the club is easy to adjust.
-With the combination of forgiveness, easy adjustment on the loft, and weight placement, the TaylorMade M6 is the best driver for handicappers and beginners.
-You will get better with your swings overtime.
+With the combination of forgiveness, easy adjustment on the loft, and weight placement, the TaylorMade M6 driver is one of the best drivers for beginners.

 Cobra King F8 Driver is one of the best-looking drivers from Cobra.
 This driver is designed to increased swing speed, forgiveness, and distance.
 This is one of the best drivers for handicappers who want to improve their swing and forgiveness.